 The Wikibase Resistants knowledge base is based, as its name indicates, on the free software Wikibase, which ensures the functioning of the generalist knowledge base Wikidata.

 It allows to store multilingual data in an accessible and easily reusable format, readable by machines.
 In this case: data about resistance fighters.
 At its creation, each Person entity receives a unique identifier, a description, and semantic fields used to endow the entity with properties.
-To allow its identification, each person is described using a minimum of six properties:
+To allow its identification, each person is described using a minimum of eight properties: